wp-plugins/social-privacy/private-files-for-social-privacy/readme.txt

 == Installation ==

-1. Upload `social-access-control` to the `/wp-content/plugins/` directory
+1. Upload `private-files-for-social-privacy` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Plugin setting is under 'Manage->Social Private Files' page
 7. For other settings, please refer to the original readme file (readme-old.txt)